oglimmer/java-spring-boot-class/chapter-01/README.md

 ### how to build a project

 * java projects are either build with "maven" or "gradle"
-* maven is XML based and simple
+* maven is XML based and simple - it defines how the project is build, like the java version, its name and the dependencies
 * gradle is groovy/kotlin based and more sophisticated (but more difficult to use)

 ### language